sfior/CENevo/README.md

 **Genome assembly tools**

-Scaffold and gene names used in the manuscript, and workflow to extract annotation for candidate loci
+Scaffold and gene names used in the study, and workflow to extract annotation for candidate loci

 **Genome scans**